killian-mahe/gwo-visualizer/README.md

   </a>
 </p>

-> Initially created for a meta-heuristics course at UQAC, this web application can resolve optimization problems using the GWO algorithm.
-For problems in two dimensions, the app can also display in live the algorithm execution.
+> Initially created for a meta-heuristics course at UQAC, this web application allows to solve optimization problems using the GWO algorithm.
+> For two-dimensional problems, the application can also display live execution of the algorithm.

 ### ✨ [Demo](https://gwo.shareyourproject.fr)